Dylanbbenson/Weather_Data_Pipeline/README.md

 - create_athena_table.sql - sql to create a table for the data in Athena using the Apache Iceberg table format
 - Athena_to_csv.py - converts Athena data to a local csv file
 - Athena_to_hyper.py - (optional) converts Athena data to a hyper file that can be used with Tableau.
 I developed this when I planned on using Tableau for visualization, but decided on another dashboard program instead
+- retrieve_missing_dates_from_athena.py: queries athena for missing data and returns it as a list of dates to pass into fill_in_missing_dates.py
+- fill_in_missing_dates.py: simple script that takes returned dates from retrieve_missing_dates_from_athena.py script and passes them into the retrieve_data.py script to retrieve missing data.
+- partition_parquet_files_in_s3.py - cleans up files in S3 by partitioning singular date files and storing historical ones seperately

 /config:
 - config.env: template config file for specifying environment variables for this project.